-D. Feature extraction and classification
+3.4 Feature extraction

 Since two voices are generated from the same vocal system at the same time, we should be able to observe strong correlations between them for a normal user.
 Ideally, the subtraction of two spectrograms should be zero.
 In our system, we measure the correlation between two spectrograms instead of directly calculating the differences between them for two reasons.
 First, both voices have different capabilities for capturing users' voices.
 More specifically, the internal body voice only contains partial low-frequency features, but it is nonsensitive to environmental noise.
 The mouth voice reserves much more features, but it is easy to be influenced by environmental noise.
 Second, even if two microphones are synchronized, there may still exist small synchronization bias in the collected voices.
-Similar to one-dimension crosscorrelation measurement, given two spectrograms S_1 and S_2 , we measure the correlation between S_1 and lagged copies of S_2 as a function of the horizontal lag i and the vertical lag j.
-For this copy, assume that S_1 and the lagged copies of S_2 have an overlapped area of size $M \times N$, the correlation coefficient of the specific shift is:
+In our solutions, we consider the two spectrograms (S_1 and S_2) as two pictures in twodimensional hyperplane, as shown in Fig. 7.
+Both S_1 and S_2 are of the same size $(M \times N)$.
+If we fix the position of S_1 and move S_2 , two spectrograms must have overlapped area as long as the point (I, J) is within the gray area.
+Similar to one-dimension cross-correlation measurement, given two spectrograms S_1 and S_2 , we measure the correlation between S_1 and lagged copies of S_2 as a function of i and j.
+For this copy, if we assume that S_1 and the lagged copies of S_2 have an overlapped area of size $M' \times N'$, the correlation coefficient of the specific shift is: